partarstu/agentic_qa_framework/README.md

 * **Story Ready for Test Case Generation:**
   Send a POST request to `/story-ready-for-test-case-generation` with a JSON payload containing the `issue_key` of the Jira user story.
-This triggers the test case generation, classification, and review workflow.
+This triggers the test case generation, classification, and review workflows.

   Example payload:
   ```json